 IBM z/OS Communications Server details

-What is new in z/OS V2R3 Communications Server
+What's new in z/OS V2R3 Communications Server

 In V2R3, z/OS® enhances security and data protection by introducing z/OS Encryption Readiness Technology and updating AT-TLS to support features provided by System SSL.
 V2R3 also provides improved simplification and usability via new Configuration Assistant features.
-Read more about what is new in z/OS V2R3 Communications Server in the linked blog entry below.

 Shared Memory Communications - Direct Memory Access (SMC-D)